Housing Consumer Education Center (HCEC)

 |Household Size||Annual income limit (80%AMI)|

-If you think you might be eligible for RAFT or ERMA, download the application HERE
+If you think you might be eligible for RAFT or ERMA, download/complete the online application

 Or copy and paste this into your browser:

 RAFT and ERMA LANDLORD Application - Download/complete the online application